Courseiva

 • D.Use AWS Service Catalog to create a portfolio with the baseline products and grant access to the organization.

-Why A: Option C is correct.
-AWS CloudFormation StackSets allow deploying stacks across multiple accounts and regions from a management account.
-Combined with AWS Organizations, StackSets can automatically deploy to new accounts when they join the organization.
-Option A is wrong because AWS Config rules do not deploy resources.
-Option B is wrong because AWS CloudFormation templates deployed via S3 events require manual triggering.
-Option D is wrong because AWS Service Catalog allows provisioning but requires users to launch products manually.
+Why A: AWS CloudFormation StackSets allow you to deploy CloudFormation stacks across multiple accounts and regions from a management account.
+When integrated with AWS Organizations, StackSets can automatically deploy to new member accounts as they are created, ensuring baseline resources are provisioned without manual intervention.
+This meets the requirement of automated deployment upon account creation.
+Option B is incorrect because AWS Config rules are for evaluating resource compliance, not for provisioning resources.
+Option C is incorrect because S3 event notifications require the S3 bucket to exist and the template to be uploaded, which does not trigger on new account creation.
+Option D is incorrect because AWS Service Catalog requires users to launch products manually from the portfolio; it does not automatically deploy when an account is created.

 Variation 2.
 A company has multiple AWS accounts managed under AWS Organizations.
 The SysOps administrator needs to deploy a common AWS CloudFormation template to all accounts in a specific organizational unit (OU), ensuring consistent security group configurations across the organization.
 Which AWS service should the administrator use to perform this deployment?